Particular/docs.particular.net/architecture/aws/well-architected.md

 ### Sustainability

-- By abstracting the system components from the underlying [AWS technology choices](/architecture/aws/#technology-choices), NServiceBus allows the shift to more efficient hardware and software offerings when they become available with minimal changes.
+- By abstracting the system components from the underlying [AWS technology choices](/architecture/aws/#technology-choices), NServiceBus allows shifting to more efficient hardware and software offerings when they become available with minimal changes.

 By integrating NServiceBus with AWS services according to well-architected principles, you can build a robust, scalable, and reliable distributed system that delivers optimal performance, security, and cost efficiency on the AWS cloud platform.